- What Happens to My SSDI Benefits When I Reach Full Retirement Age?

 - Separates your average earnings into three amounts; and

 - Multiplies those amounts using three factors to determine your full benefit amount.

-At Berger and Green, we can help you determine if your upcoming retirement will impact your SSI or SSDI benefits.
+At Berger and Green, we can determine if your upcoming retirement will impact your SSI or SSDI benefits.
 If you are receiving early retirement benefits we may be able to help with your disability claim.